paulwilcox/simethics/src/towardPrincipia.md

 ## From neural-networks to set-theory

-- TODO: Investigate whether I should be working with category-theory or neural networks from the start
-- TODO: If not, then explain how really this involves neural networks, but these can be translated to (fuzzy) logic and set-theory, and the latter is easier to theorize with and to develop an axiomatic system for.
+- TODO: Explain how really this involves neural networks, but these can be translated to (fuzzy) logic and set-theory, and the latter is easier to theorize with and to develop an axiomatic system for.

 ## The Origin

+### Primitives

+TODO: Is the reliance on perceptive set too strong here?
+Seems that objects in the perceptive set can be mixed in with non-perceptive objects.

 Our perceptions constitute a simple set